sean712/ai-learning-experience-studio/CascadeProjects/ai-roleplay-creator-demo/README.md

-# AI Roleplay Creator Demo
+# AI Learning Experience Studio

-This project allows you to create custom AI assistants with unique personalities and knowledge bases using the OpenAI Assistants API and the Vercel AI SDK.
+This project allows faculty at Imperial College Business School to create custom AI learning experiences with various interaction types using the OpenAI Assistants API and the Vercel AI SDK.
+Developed by the IDEA Lab, it supports roleplay characters, discussion facilitators, feedback coaches, and subject tutors.

 ## Features

-- Create custom AI assistants with specific personalities and roles
+- Create custom AI learning experiences with various interaction types
-- Upload files to give your assistants specialized knowledge
+- Upload files to provide curriculum-aligned knowledge
-- Chat with your assistants in real-time
+- Structured input fields for educational purpose, context, persona, and instructions
+- Imperial College Business School branding throughout
-- Pre-built example assistants to try out
+- Pre-built examples to demonstrate capabilities
+- Manage and share experiences with students

 ## Prerequisites